CartoDB/mobile-sdk/docs/guides/03-layers-and-data-sources.md

 ### Online map sample

-A hypothetical online map app configuration could be composed from following classes and elements:
+An online map app configuration could be composed from following classes and elements:

 <span class="wrap-border"><img src="../../img/mapview-online-layers.png" alt="Online map classes" /></span>

 Here are:
-* Basemap is standard online map.
+* **Basemap** is standard online map.
 You just select style, and CARTO provides the map.
 You can use custom styles there also.
-* On top of basemap there is VectorLayer with Vector objects, e.g. points.
+* On top of basemap there is **VectorLayer** with Vector objects, e.g. points.
 The data can be loaded from your own server, using whatever API what the server provides.
 Your app defines custom DataSource which defines how exactly objects (Markers, Lines, Polygons etc) are created based on data what is loaded from your server.
 New data is needed with every map movement, so you need to be careful there, use caching for example.
 You do not need to change SDK code for that, all can be done in app code.
-* On top of this is another Editable layer, with a Marker which is used as draggable pin, to mark some location.
+* On top of this is another **Editable layer**, with a Marker which is used as draggable pin, to mark some location.
 User can change the pin.
 You may even have editable Lines and Polygons for more complex cases there.
-If you do not need geometry editing for the objects, just use plain VectorLayer, and via *LocalVectorDataSource* you can add immutable, but still reactive to clicks, map objects to map.
+If you do not need geometry editing for the objects, just use **plain VectorLayer**, and via *LocalVectorDataSource* you can add immutable, but still reactive to clicks, map objects to map.

 Every app is different, and in your app you may need different combination of Layers and Data Sources, and SDK provides you many of them.
 Data Sources can be implemented by app, if built-in ones are not enough, or if you need to support your specific server API or file format.
 Layers and vector objects are fixed; and there is very rarely any need to change these.